orishamir/Enhanced-PsExec-GUI/README.md

 ## NirCMD
 [NirCMD](https://www.nirsoft.net/utils/nircmd.html) is A windows command-line utility that allows you to do useful tasks without displaying any user interface.
 Unfortunately, NirCMD is NOT installed by default on windows systems.
-Thats why this method exists. all this method do, is download NirCMD on the remote PC using powershell.
+Thats why there is a button in the "Fun" tab, that automatically downloads NirCMD on the remote PC for you.
 Nircmd is required to be installed on the **remote** machine for all of the functions in:
 1. The misc tab
 2. Screenshot grabber
 3. The sound tab
+4. "Set Process Volume", "Mute process", "Unmute process" in the Process Control tab